_on-going project: [H]

 Fleury-Mérogis, 2022-2023

-Co-production of content, tools and meetings : Corinne Dutheil, Daisy Lambert, Marina Ledrein, Ingrid Liavaag, Margot Mourrier Sanyas, Jules Ramage, Johanna Rocard
+Co-creation of content, tooling and meetings in the field: Corinne Dutheil, Daisy Lambert, Marina Ledrein, Ingrid Liavaag, Margot Mourrier Sanyas, Jules Ramage, Johanna Rocard

 In the summer of 2022, Jules Ramage sets up a working group at Fleury-Mérogis prison: women prisoners, queer researchers and artists are invited to collaborate for 2 months.
 Marked by the over-medication to which they are subjected, the participants wish to explore alternative care techniques circulating within the walls: self-sex as a pain killer, witchcraft, courage songs...
 Care cards are developed from this research ; until today, those tools circulate inside the walls.